dropzone/dropzone/README.md

 * * *

-_If you want support, please use [stackoverflow](http://stackoverflow.com/) with the `dropzone.js` tag and not the GitHub issues tracker.
+_If you want support, please use [stackoverflow](http://stackoverflow.com/) with the `dropzone.js` tag and not the GitLab issues tracker.
 Only post an issue here if you think you discovered a bug or have a feature request._

 * * *